Gratitude Village Colorado

 2. Sustainability

 Every home in Gratitude Village will be built to Passive House standards, making them energy efficient, healthier to live in, and far less expensive to maintain.
-The entire community will be NetZero, with solar panels, water-wise landscaping, and organic gardens that nourish both people and planet.
+The entire community will be Zero Energy, with solar panels, water-wise landscaping, and organic gardens that nourish both people and planet.

 3. Affordability With Dignity